uyuni-project/sumaform/modules/aws/README.md

    - one private, that can only access other hosts in the VPC
    - one public, that can also access the Internet and accepts connections from an IP whitelist
  - security groups, routing tables, Internet gateways as appropriate
- - one `package-mirror` host in the public network that works as a bastion host
+ - one `mirror` host in the public network that works as a bastion host
  - SUSE Manager servers, clients and proxies in the private network

 This architecture is loosely inspired from [Segment's AWS Stack](https://segment.com/blog/the-segment-aws-stack/).